top of page

 image: EarthHero

-10. Finally, if you want to take it one step further for a completely waste-free lunch, compost your food scraps!
+Collect food scraps like apple cores or banana peels and compost them at home.
+This reduces landfill waste and creates nutrient-rich soil.
 To create an easy composting system at home, check out this video.
-Don't forget to leave food scraps in the containers when done with lunch so you can add them to the compost at home.
+Don't forget to leave food scraps in the containers when done with lunch so you can add them to your homemade compost!

 composting